-5.12 1995: Supervised Recurrent Very Deep Learner (LSTM RNN)
+5.11 1995-: Supervised Deep Recurrent Learner (LSTM RNN)

 Supervised Long Short-Term Memory (LSTM) RNN (Hochreiter and Schmidhuber, 1997b; Gers et al., 2000; Pérez-Ortiz et al., 2003) could eventually perform similar feats as the deep RNN hierarchy of 1991 (Sec.
-5.10), overcoming the Fundamental Deep Learning Problem (Sec.
-5.9) without any unsupervised pretraining.
+5.9), overcoming the Fundamental Deep Learning Problem (Sec.
+5.8) without any unsupervised pretraining.
 LSTM could also learn DL tasks without local sequence predictability (and thus unlearnable by the partially unsupervised 1991 History Compressor, Sec.
-5.10), dealing with very deep problems (Sec.
-3), e.g., (Gers et al., 2002).
+5.9), dealing with Credit Assignment Paths (CAPs, Sec.
+3) of depth 1000 and more, e.g., (Gers and Schmidhuber, 2001; Gers et al., 2002).

 The basic LSTM idea is very simple.
-Some of the units are called Constant Error Carrousels (CECs).
+Some of the units are called constant error carrousels (CECs).
 Each CEC uses as an activation function f, the identity function, and has a connection to itself with fixed weight of 1.0.
 Due to f's constant derivative of 1.0, errors backpropagated through a CEC cannot vanish or explode but stay as they are (unless they "flow out" of the CEC to other units).
 This is the main reason why LSTM nets can learn to discover the importance of (and memorize) events that happened thousands of discrete time steps ago, while previous RNNs already failed in case of minimal time lags of 10 steps.
 Some LSTM variants also use modifiable self-connections of CECs (Gers and Schmidhuber, 2001).

 A CEC is connected to several nonlinear adaptive units (often including multiplicative gates) needed for learning nonlinear behavior (often using error signals propagated far back in time through a CEC).
 Many different LSTM variants and topologies are allowed.
 It is possible to evolve good problem-specific topologies (Bayer et al., 2009).
-Compare also more recent RNN algorithms able to deal with long time lags (Schäfer et al., 2006; Martens and Sutskever, 2011; Zimmermann et al., 2012; Koutník et al., 2014).
+Compare also more recent RNN algorithms able to deal with long time lags (Schäfer et al., 2006; Zimmermann et al., 2012; Koutník et al., 2014).